0xParth/API_Labs/Burp.md

 4. Click on import button to import certificate you downloaded.
 Make sure to check 2 boxes.
 ![image](https://github.com/0xParth/API_Labs/assets/86850255/a639f31f-c822-4c64-a4c4-7ec1a02db1a6)

-5. CLick on ok and you are good to go.
+5. Click on ok and you are good to go.

 # Capturing first request
 1. Go to burpuite, click on Proxy tab and turn on the intercept.
-2. Visit any click of your choice in your browser and check burpsuite again.
+2. Visit any link of your choice in your browser and check burpsuite again.
 You will see the captured request.
 ![image](https://github.com/0xParth/API_Labs/assets/86850255/47421078-05f1-40b8-b244-43355b7db1b7)